 Better yet, make your own healthy sweet potato fries at home without any oil but a ton of flavor in just half an hour!

 Benefits of Sweet Potato Fries (No Oil!)

 Okay, let’s get one thing straight — sweet potatoes don’t automatically make for healthy fries.
-They might have gotten an excellent rep in the health food niche but as always, we need to see what’s eaten with the sweet potatoes.
+They may have gotten an excellent rep in the health food niche, but as always, we need to see what’s eaten with the sweet potatoes.

 The key to creating healthy fries is to skip the oil because once heated (especially when deep-fried), it can create dangerous trans fats.
 This is why fries or chips have been shown to be harmful to one’s health!